yalan2ny/wallet-contract-v5/README.md

 ### Known issues

 1) Since the `valid_until` is uint32 it will not work after 2106 year.
-We believe new versions of wallet smart contract will be available by then.
+We believe new versions of wallet smart tabcontract will be available by then.

 2) If the `action_send_msg` content is invalid and the sendmode has +2, the error will not be ignored.
 An update of the node is planned where this behaviour will be changed (with +2 sendmode and `action_send_msg` invalid content the error will be ignored).